Episcopal Diocese of Rochester

 The Episcopal Diocese of Rochester is the diocese of the Episcopal Church in the United States of America with jurisdiction over eight counties in west central New York.
 It is bounded on the north by Lake Ontario, on the east by the Episcopal Diocese of Central New York, on the south by the Episcopal Diocese of Central Pennsylvania and on the west by the Episcopal Diocese of Western New York.
 It is in Province 2 and has no cathedral.
 Its diocesan offices are in Henrietta, New York.

+In 2024, the diocese reported average Sunday attendance (ASA) of 2,031 persons.This was a relative decrease from ASA of 3,362 in 2017.
+Between 2015 and 2023, reported membership decreased from 7,658 persons to 6,529.
+No membership statistics were reported in 2024.
+Plate and pledge income reported for the diocese in 2024 was $5,547,806.